ASA 105 Coastal Navigation

 Circumnavigation of Delmarva Peninsula, 430 nautical miles, 7 Days, June 16-22 or September 1-7, 2018

-Students typically take a clockwise approach, sailing from Rock Hall north to the Chesapeake & Delaware canal.
-Once students leave the C & D canal they sail continuously for approximately 200 miles as they follow the Delaware River and Delaware Bay south around Cape Henlopen and continue along the Atlantic Ocean coast until they round Cape Charles.
+Students typically take a clockwise approach, sailing from Rock Hall north to the Chesapeake & Delaware canal staying in a slip in Summit.
+Next students sail up the Delaware River and Delaware Bay to Lewis, DE.
+Once students leave Lewis they sail continuously for approximately 150 nautical miles south 4-20 miles along the Atlantic Ocean coast until they round Cape Charles.
 Students then reenter the Chesapeake Bay and head north back to Rock Hall, MD.
 Stops in the Chesapeake Bay depend on wind and crew capabilities and desires but usually include Solomonís Island, Reedville, Herrington Harbor South, and others.

 Combination ASA106/108: See Ocean Passage making class description and upload Ocean Passage Making flyer available below in ASA108 Ocean Passage Making class description.
 Students can earn either ASA106 or ASA108 certification or both ASA106/108 on our 9-13 day ocean passages.
 Students who don't already have ASA105 and ASA107 can do a home study and then take the exams during the class for just $299 more for each home study.

 GPS address: 21144 Green Lane, Rock Hall, MD 21661.
 Address not for mailing purposes.